NealeAust/E-commerce-Back-End/README.md

 - Sequelize: A modern TypeScript and Node.js Object Relational Mapping (ORM) that offers solid transaction support.
 - Express.js: Node.js web application framework providing broad features to build web & mobile application.
 - Insomnia API Design Platform: A collaborative API client and Design Tool.
-- .env: Used to store environment variables data used by the operating system and otherprograms (DB_Name, DB_User, DB_PW).
+- .env: Used to store environment variables data used by the operating system and other programs (DB_Name, DB_User, DB_PW).

 ## E-commerce Back End

 The E-commerce Back End web application is set-up and synced to the database at the command-line application (terminal).
-Once the program is running the business owner or other user is able to view, create, update or delete data in the **ecommerce_db** database using the **Insomnia API platform**.
+Once the program is running the business owner or other user is able to view, create, update or delete data in the **ecommerce_db** database using the **Insomnia API development platform**.
 The information being stored, viewed and modified consists of Categories, Products and Tags.
 These are stored within the E-commerce Back End application as objects that contain properties.

 ***Note***: *A description of how to use the completed web application appears in the 'Usage' section below.*